 - album (n.)

-- 1650s (albo) "souvenir book," from Latin album, which in classical times was the name of a blank tablet on which the Pontifex Maximus registered the principal events of the year, hence "a list of names."
+- 1650s (albo) "souvenir book," from Latin album, which in classical times was a board chalked or painted white, upon which public notices (the Annales Maximi, edicts of the praetor, lists of senators, etc.) were inscribed in black, hence "a list of names."
 This Latin word was revived 16c. by German scholars, whose custom was to keep an album amicorum of colleagues' signatures; its meaning then expanded to "book with blank leaves meant to collect signatures and other souvenirs."
 Johnson still defined it as "a book in which foreigners have long been accustomed to insert autographs of celebrated people."